axisgroup/design-process/1-Understand/README.md

 The first phase of the design engagement is about understanding the users, their goals and needs, understanding the stakeholders vision for the project, gathering existing knowledge on the business, and exposing assumptions and knowledge gaps.

-Throughout the Understand phase, you should be working on understanding the business, who is going to be using the product, what do users currently use and how do they use it?.
+Throughout the Understand phase, you should be working on understanding the business, who is going to be using the product, what are their goals? what do users currently use and how do they use it?
 In what situations will the user be using the product or feature?
 What are their motivations behind using it?
 What are any outside motivators that might affect their use?
-What are their goals?
-What do they do on a daily basis?

 The team should also talk about what they don't know and where there are knowledge gaps.
 At the end of Understand phase, the team should have established a solid understanding of the users and the problem at hand.